Research Policy Committee

 Each year, the RPC selects two recipients if the MSU Alumni Association Emerging Scholar Award.
 This award recognizes superior research, scholarly, or creative work conducted by Murray State University faculty members who are in the early phase of their careers and who show professional promise.
 Significant achievements associated with the nomineeʼs work should have been realized while the nominee has held a faculty position at the University.
 Two prizes will be awarded: one in the area of science, technology and mathematics, the second in the area of the arts, literature, humanities, and social sciences.
 Each Emerging Scholar receives a $500 cash award, and the researcher’s name is engraved on the MSU Alumni Association Emerging Scholar Award plaque located in the MSU Alumni Center.

 Outstanding Research Award

 The Research Policy Committee (RPC) awards an Outstanding Research Award to a faculty member in each college and school (including University Libraries) recognizing outstanding research, scholarly or creative activity during the previous calendar year.
-(Thus, the award presented in April, 2014 would be for research outcomes in 2013).
-The Outstanding Research Awards provide faculty members annual recognition for research in like manner as the Regents Teaching Awards provide annual recognition for teaching.
+(Thus, the award presented in April, 2015 would be for research outcomes in 2014).

 - Arthur J. Bauernfeind College of Business - Guidelines and Nomination Form (Word document)